Climate Science, Hydrology, and Human-Geosphere Interactions

 Earth Systems Change

-The Earth has changed significantly over time.
-Stable isotopes are used to better understand paleoclimate and the paleoenvironment.
-Specific areas of interest include: the role of climate change in the tropics, including rainfall histories and climate variability, the origin of the late Neoproterozoic to Cambrian carbon isotope excursions, the relationship between sea-level change and isotope excursions, and seawater and surface temperature during times of elevated atmospheric CO2.
-Research areas include Costa Rica, Panama, Mexico, Alaska, Utah, Nevada, and China
+Earth Systems Change is the interdisciplinary study of the long-term (Millions of years) evolution of Earth’s climate, tectonic, oceanographic, and geochemical history.
+At UNLV, stable and radiogenic isotopes are used to better understand past paleoenvironments back to the pre-Cambrian.
+Specific areas of interest include: the origin of the late Neoproterozoic to Cambrian carbon isotope excursions, the relationship between sea-level change and isotope excursions, and seawater and surface temperature during times of elevated atmospheric CO2.

 Back to top